-Surface water monitoring shall be performed at sites which are representative of the greater watershed for Coachella Valley.
+Surface water monitoring shall be performed at sites which are representative of the greater watershed for Imperial Valley.

-As specified in Section V, the CVIL Coalition shall submit an updated Surface Water Monitoring Program Plan that, among other things, evaluates and updates as necessary existing surface monitoring sites.
+As specified in Section V, the IID-ICFB Coalition shall submit an updated Surface Water Monitoring Program Plan that, among other things, evaluates and updates as necessary existing surface monitoring sites.
 Until the approval of the plan, this MRP designates the following surface water sampling locations.
-Table B-1 contains the geographic coordinates of the sampling locations.
-An aerial photograph showing the sampling locations is included as Appendix A of this MRP.
+These monitoring sites are not an exclusive list; the Executive Officer may require additional monitoring sites as necessary to meet the requirements of the Order.